-Creating content that links back to your website is a fantastic way of increasing the number of visitors to your site.
-In the example above, all the content is on the client’s website.
-They can then share links on any social media platform they choose, other people can share those links on social media, and other company websites can link back to the content (just as we have above).
+You can share links to your content on any social media platform, other people can share those links on social media, and other company websites can link back to the content.

-The more their content is shared, the more people it will reach, and the more clicks they are likely to get.
-This will increase their website traffic, and some of those visitors will then go on to become customers.
+The more your content is shared, the more people it will reach, and the more clicks you are likely to get.
+This will increase your website traffic, and some of those visitors will then go on to become customers.

 Another great way to use content as a marketing tool is as a ‘lead magnet’.
-We don’t particularly like the phrase, but we do like the concept.
+I don’t particularly like the phrase, but I do like the concept.

-You create useful content which people can access for free if they sign-up.
+You create useful content that people can access for free if they sign up.
 This can be a PDF, an e-book, a training course, email content, a video, a podcast, a webinar or any other type of relevant content.

-Once people have signed-up and accessed the content, you have started a relationship with them.
-The free content shows them that you are credible; it gives them an insight into what kind of company you are.
+The idea is that your lead magnet starts a relationship with potential customers.
+The free content gives them an insight into what kind of person or company you are.
 You can then ask them to subscribe to ongoing communications, or you can provide information about your paid services.